ysyk2021/the-power-of-purpose-how-to-set-and-achieve-meaningful-goals/src/chapter-1-3.md

-Chapter: The Power of Purpose: A Guide to Setting and Achieving Meaningful Goals
+The Power of Purpose: A Guide to Setting and Achieving Meaningful Goals
 ================================================================================

 In this chapter, we will provide a brief overview of how "The Power of Purpose" can help readers set and achieve meaningful goals in their lives.